eljaymane/BinanceAPI/readme.md

 It does also provide a centralized access to the data resulting from subscriptions.

 ## Core
-This represents the binance implementation of the WebSocket communication.
+This part represents the binance implementation of the WebSocket communication.
 Anything related to binance is found there.
 ## Infrastructure
-This represents the technical part of the implementation.
-This holds a simple asynchronous client, heavily commented to make it easier to understand.
+This part represents the technical part of the implementation.
+It holds a simple asynchronous client, heavily commented to make it easier to understand.
 The same infrastructure could be used for any other asynchronous WebSocket implementation.
 ## Usage
 ```C#
 var configuration = new SocketConfiguration(new Uri("wss://stream.binance.com/stream"), true);